TheShineyue/TheShineyue.github.io/_pages/about.md

 <span class='anchor' id='about-me'></span>
 I am currently a master's student at the School of Computer Science and Technology, [East China Normal University](https://www.ecnu.edu.cn/), under the supervision of Professor Linlin Wang.
 My primary collaborator, Ph.D.
 Xin Yi, provides me with invaluable guidance and support throughout my studies.
 Prior to this, I earned my BEng degree from [Xiangtan University](https://www.xtu.edu.cn/), where I was mentored by Associate Professor Xuan Lin.

+In 2026, I began my industry internship career.
+I first joined the Shanghai Artificial Intelligence Laboratory on the Xuhui Riverside in Shanghai, enjoying a rewarding few months with my supportive mentor and colleagues.
+I then moved to Ant Group in Hangzhou, where I investigated the inherent safety of large language models, especially reinforcement learning (RL) and offline preference optimization (OPD) for agents.

 My research primarily focuses on AI safety, covering large language models, large vision language models, agents, and Claw-style frameworks.
 I have published multiple papers in top-tier conferences, including ACL and KDD, and in leading journals such as KBS and ESWA.

 # 🔥 News

-- *2026.05*: 🎉 My second paper as the first author has been accepted by SIGKDD 2026!
+- *2026.05*: 🎉 My second paper as the first author has been accepted by KDD 2026!
 - *2025.05*: 🎉 My first paper as the first author has been accepted by ACL 2025!

 {% include_relative includes/pub.md %}